 Youthed, G. J., & Moran, V. C. (1969).
 Pit construction by myrmeleontid larvae.
 Journal of Insect Physiology, 15(5), 867–875. https://doi.org/10.1016/0022-1910(69)90127-9

 Previous studies have demonstrated temperature-dependent changes in antlion activity and their generally high thermal tolerance.
 For example, it has been found that they burrow deeper into the sand to avoid heat, leading to reduced prey capture efficiency at temperatures above 35 °C (Green, 1955), and they completely cease pit-building at temperatures exceeding 42 °C (Youthed & Moran, 1969).
 One of the earliest detailed studies on antlion thermoregulation was conducted by Marsh (1987), who examined the thermal responses and temperature tolerance of Cueta trivirgata larvae.
 It was found that these insects could withstand temperatures up to 53.4 °C, with their activity being strongly dependent on daily temperature fluctuations.
 Larger pits provided protection from overheating during the day and maintained a stable thermal environment at night, facilitating more effective hunting of thermophilic ants (Ocymyrmex robustior).

+Interestingly, different antlion species exhibit distinct microhabitat preferences, likely reflecting their local adaptations to thermal niches.
+Thermal tolerance refers to the temperature range within which an organism can sustain vital functions without severe negative consequences.
+For antlions, this range varies between species depending on their natural habitat.
+For instance, Cueta lineosa has been found to exhibit higher survival rates at extreme temperatures (up to 45 °C), whereas Myrmeleon hyalinus is better adapted to moderate temperatures (Rotkopf et al., 2012).

+Thermal plasticity reflects an organism's ability to modify its physiological and behavioral traits in response to temperature changes.
+For example, Miler et al. (2020) demonstrated that antlions adapted to shaded environments exhibit lower thermal plasticity compared to those inhabiting open, sun-exposed areas.
+Their study analysed the effects of simulated heatwaves on two antlion species, Myrmeleon bore and Euroleon nostras, by exposing larvae to fluctuating (40 °C during the day, 25°C at night) and stable (25 °C) temperature regimes.
+The results showed that E. nostras, which is adapted to shaded habitats, exhibited significantly higher mortality and slower molting compared to M. bore, which thrives in sunlit environments.
+This finding highlights species-specific adaptations to thermal stress (Miler et al., 2020).